SamLWood/dmenu_wifi/README.md

 ==========

 This script provides a simple way to connect to wi-fi networks without the need for something like NetworkManager.
 There's a little bit of setup to get it working seamlessly:
+ - This script was written for use with Arch Linux, so it uses `wpa_supplicant` and `dhcpcd`.
  - Make sure you have the `iw` utility installed to scan for and connect to networks.
  - This script uses the password patch for `dmenu`.
 It is available on the [Suckless website](https://tools.suckless.org/dmenu/patches/password/).
  - The script needs to know the name of your computer's wi-fi interface.
 It probably looks something like "wlp2s0" or "wlan0".
 Run `ip link` to list out all of your computer's network interfaces.
 Once you find it, set it as the value of `INTERFACE` in the script.